Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Introduction

-Another classical extension of online optimization is the bandit setting, where the gradient of $f_t$ is approximated by a zeroth-order approximation of it, making it suitable for problems where the gradient is not directly available or is computationally expensive to compute, even when the function itself is known explicitly.
-This extension proves useful in several applications in fields such as economics, robotics, statistics, machine learning and its online version has been extensively studied in \cite{flaxman2004online,agarwal2010optimal,li2019bandit,saha2011improved}.
+Another classical extension of online optimization is the bandit setting, where the gradient of $f_t$ is approximated by a zeroth-order method.
+This approach is suitable for problems where the gradient is not directly available or is computationally expensive to compute, even when the function itself is explicitly known.
+The bandit setting has proved useful in several applications across fields such as economics, robotics, statistics, and machine learning, and its online version has been extensively studied in \cite{flaxman2004online,agarwal2010optimal,li2019bandit,saha2011improved}.

-In this paper, we study online optimization in a very general setting: First, we deal with the non-convex case by assuming that the loss functions are not necessarily convex; in particular, we assume them to be quasar-convex (see \cite{CEG,GGK-2017,hinder2020near,HMR-2018}), a class of functions which includes convex functions but also several classes of non-convex ones; second, we incorporate a delay between the decision and receiving feedback, which is a very realistic assumption for applied models in which the data needs extra time for being analyzed/computed; third, we assume a noise on the collecting data for obtaining more flexibility and applicability in our online optimization model.
-Under this general setting, we ensure bounded dynamic regret with sub-linear rate.
-Furthermore, we provide new examples of non-convex functions which belong to quasar-convexity as the class of strongly quasiconvex functions (Polyak \cite{P-1966}), which has been proved to be useful in several applications in mathematical models and algorithms (see \cite{GLM-Survey,ILMY,Lara-9,LMV}).
-Finally, we apply our results in classes of (non-convex) quasar-convex functions as generalized linear models (GLM henceforth) and quadratic fractional functions, which are (strongly) quasiconvex.
+In this paper, we study online optimization in a very general setting.
+First, we address the non-convex case by assuming that the loss functions are not necessarily convex; in particular, we assume them to be quasar-convex (see \cite{CEG,guminov2017accelerated,hinder2020near,hardt2016gradient}), a class of functions that includes convex functions as well as several non-convex ones.
+Second, we incorporate a delay between the decision and the corresponding feedback, which is a realistic assumption for applied models where data requires additional time for analysis or computation.
+Third, we consider the presence of noise in the collected data to obtain greater flexibility and applicability of our online optimization model.
+Under this general framework, we establish bounded dynamic regret with sub-linear rates.
+Furthermore, we provide new examples of non-convex functions that fall into the class of quasar-convex functions, namely the class of strongly quasiconvex functions (Polyak \cite{P-1966}), which has been shown to be useful in several applications in mathematical models and algorithms (see \cite{grad2025strongly,iusem2024two,lara2022strongly,lara2024characterizations}).
+Finally, we apply our results to two important classes of (non-convex) quasar-convex functions: generalized linear models (GLM henceforth), and quadratic fractional functions, which are (strongly) quasiconvex.
 Several non-convex numerical experiments illustrate our findings.